einomi/frontenso-11ty-starter/README.md

 ## Features

 This starter kit is built on a component-based structure, utilizing the power of Nunjucks, SCSS, and TailwindCSS (with a Just-in-Time compiler), Webpack, ESNext, and live reloading.
+Modern image formats out of the box (AVIF, WebP) and image optimization.

 It uses 11ty to handle HTML generation and Gulp for the rest of the build process.

+Core features:

+- Component-based approach.
+- Fast builds with Gulp and SCSS support.
+- Modern image formats out of the box (AVIF, WebP) and image optimization.
+- No JS-framework dependencies (you can add preact or any other framework though).
+- Live reloading.
+- Linters included.
+- Webpack config for most cases.
+- (Optional) TailwindCSS with JIT.
+- (Optional) TypeScript support using JSDoc notation.

 It is flexible and can be used in conjunction with any data source, whether it be a headless CMS, JSON, Markdown or any other data source that can be fetched via JavaScript.
 For more information on how to work with data sources, please refer to the [11ty documentation](https://www.11ty.dev/docs/data/).